Proto-Indo-European homeland: Phylogenetic analyses

-Lexico-statistical studies aimed at showing the relationship between the various branches of Indo-European languages began in the late 20th century with work by Dyen et al. (1992) and Ringe et al (2002).
-Subsequently a number of authors performed a Bayesian phylogenetic analysis of the IE languages (a mathematical method used in evolutionary biology to establish relationships between species).
-A secondary aim of these studies was to attempt to estimate the approximate dates at which the various branches separated from each other.
+Lexico-statistical studies intended to show the relationship between the various branches of Indo-European languages began during the late 20th century with work by Dyen et al. (1992) and Ringe et al. (2002).
+Subsequently, a number of authors performed a Bayesian phylogenetic analysis of the IE languages (a mathematical method used for evolutionary biology to establish relationships between species).
+A secondary intent of these studies was to attempt to estimate the approximate dates at which the various branches separated from each other.

 The earlier studies tended to estimate a relatively long time-frame for the development of the different branches.
-In particular the study by Bouckaert and colleagues (which included a geographical element) was "decisively" in favour of Anatolia as the geographical origin and supported Colin Renfrew's hypothesis that Indo-European spread from Anatolia along with agriculture from 7,500–6,000 BCE onwards.
+In particular the study by Bouckaert and colleagues (which included a geographical element) was "decisively" in favour of Anatolia as the geographical origin, and assisted Colin Renfrew's hypothesis that Indo-European spread from Anatolia along with agriculture from 7500 to 6000 BCE onwards.
 According to their analysis, the five major Indo-European subfamilies – Celtic, Germanic, Italic, Balto-Slavic and Indo-Iranian – all emerged as distinct lineages between 4000 and 2000 BCE.
-The authors pointed out that this time-scale is consistent with secondary movements such as the expansion of the steppe peoples after 3,000 BCE, which they suggest also played a role in the spread of Indo-European languages.
+The authors stated that this time-scale is consistent with secondary movements such as the expansion of the steppe peoples after 3000 BCE, which they suggest also played a role in the spread of Indo-European languages.

-However, the more recent study by Chang, Cathcart, Hall, and Garrett (2015) came to a different conclusion.
-Their analysis differed from the earlier ones by using only languages which have a known historical ancestor such as Old English, Latin, Ancient Greek and Sanskrit, to take account of the fact that languages develop at different rates; they also included other methodological refinements to eliminate possible biasses of earlier studies.
-The results support a rather shorter timescale for the development of IE and are consistent with the Steppe hypothesis.